nikitashvarts/scimdix_aspect_extraction/README.md

 ## 📧 Contact

-For questions about the research or implementation, please open an issue or contact [your email].
+For questions about the research or implementation, please open an issue or contact us.

 ---